Digital Rights for All

 How can I contribute and get involved?

-This project will be driven by the needs and priorities of activists and organisations working towards racial, economic and social justice.
+This project has concluded, but similar work is still being carried out by DFF and the hosted entity Weaving Liberation.
 As such, we particularly invite suggestions and ideas from those working on these topics.
-If you’d be interested in contributing or engaging with the project, or would simply like to know more, please let us know – we’d be delighted to speak at a time that suits you.
+If you’d be interested in contributing or engaging with DFF or Weaving Liberation, or would simply like to know more, please let us know – we’d be delighted to speak at a time that suits you.
+You can reach us at nikita[at]digitalfreedomfund.org or laurence[at]weavingliberation.org.

 This lexicon was first drafted as material for the first Digital Rights for All workshop called Talking Digital.
 This lexicon aims to be one document where definitions of often used tech vocabulary can easily be found and highlighted through their social justice lens.
 Therefore, the lexicon offers multiple interpretations for these definitions.
 It is meant to propose different approaches to the notions and invite you (the reader) to use the one best suited to your unique context.